Pneumonia in a child

 Alternative |

-Severe pneumonia |
+Light pneumonia |

 Amoxicillin.
 Amoxicillin + clavulanic acid.
-Cefuroxime.
+Cofuroxim.
 Azithromycin |

-Cephalosporins of the second generation.
+Cephalosporins of the II generation.
 Macrolides |

-Severe pneumonia and pneumonia with modifying factors |
+Heavy pneumonia and pneumonia in the presence of modifying factors |

-Amoxicillin + clavulanic acid.
-Cefuroxime or ceftriaxone. |
+Amoxicillin+ clavulanic acid.
+Cefuroxim or ceftriaxone. |

-Cephalosporins III or IV generation alone or in combination with an aminoglycoside.
+Cephalosporins of the III or IV generation separately or in combination with aminoglycoside.
 Carbapenems |

-Severe pneumonia with a high risk of adverse outcome |
+Heavy pneumonia with a high risk of unfavorable outcome |

-Linezolid alone or in combination with an aminoglycoside. |
+Linezolide separately or in combination with aminoglycoside. |

 Carbapenems |

-- with mild pneumonia;
+- With mild pneumonia;

 Form of pneumonia |